 The keynote speaker for the event was Professor Robert A. Williams, the E. Thomas Sullivan Professor of Law and American Indian Studies and Faculty Co-Chair of the Indigenous Peoples Law and Policy Program at the University of Arizona James E. Rogers College of Law.
 His latest book is “Savage Anxieties: The Invention of Western Civilization.”
 First up on 30 Minutes, we hear from Derechos Humanos Co-Chair Isabel Garcia with an introduction, followed by Professor Williams with an overview of some of the findings in his book.

-The Classic Pick of the Week for the week of February 3, 2020 - Big Audio Dynamite's 1985 debut album, This is Big Audio...
+The Classic Pick of the Week for the week of February 10th, 2020 - Junior Walker's 1965 debut album, Shotgun.